fieldtrip/website/workshop/aarhus/beamformingerf.md

 Use your knowledge about the distribution of the ingoing and outgoing field.

 - What is the orientation of the source?
-- Is this source likely located on a gyral bank or sylcus wall?
+- Is this source likely located on a gyral bank or sulcal wall?
   {% include markup/end %}

 ### Loading the headmodel